CristianaCostaPereira/Vue-Udemy/README.md

   * use of `components`;

-### Section 7: Moving to a Better Development Setuo & Workflow with the Vue CLI
+### Section 7: Moving to a Better Development Setup & Workflow with the Vue CLI

 From this section on, to run the attached code, follow these steps: